 Remember Your Importance

 Class participation is crucial for your academic goals, studying opportunities, and, of course, grades.
-Besides, entering into discussions in class will teach you how to defend your position or prove your viewpoint in something, which will definitely be an invaluable asset in your future career and life in general.
+Besides, entering into discussions in class will teach you how to defend your position or prove your viewpoint on something, which will be an invaluable asset in your future career and life in general.

 Use Group Presentations and Class Discussions to Master the Skills of Public Speaking

 Whenever delivering a speech (even if it is in front of your group mates), do it right.
 First, maintain eye contact and interact with your audience.
 Second, do not mumble but speak clearly and distinctly.
 Third, always think before you speak.
 If you are delivering a presentation on some controversial topic, it is always better to prepare beforehand.